 “The Matrix” was soon followed by its sequel in a few months after its positive reception.
 “The Matrix Reloaded” came with an amazing surprise for its fans.
 Whoever sat through the whole credits was rewarded with a trailer of the third instalment.

 “Zombieland” was a horror-comedy in which a team of three strangers was trying to make it out of a zombie apocalypse.
 Bill Murray also made a cameo as himself where he put on zombie makeup in order to avoid getting attacked by the real ones.
-Unfortunately, Woody Harrelson’s character mistakes Murray for a real zombie and kills him without hesitation.
-The scene got a proper closure after the movie ended where Woody tells Bill Murray “In the words of the immortal philosopher Jean-Paul Sartre, ‘Au revoir, gopher’”.
+Unfortunately, Jesse Eisenberg’s character mistakes Murray for a real zombie and kills him without hesitation.
+The scene got a proper closure after the movie ended where Woody Harrelson tells Bill Murray “In the words of the immortal philosopher Jean-Paul Sartre, ‘Au revoir, gopher’”.

 Even Quentin Tarantino added a post-credit scene in one of his most enjoyed movies.
 Django was a freed slave who joined a bounty hunter to save his wife from the grips of an evil plantation owner.
 In the end, after defeating Leonardo DiCaprio, Jamie Foxx is spotted negotiating with his new captors to trade his freedom for a bounty.
 But he shoots them down the moment they hand him the gun.
 The scene continued after the credits where his fellow hostages were sitting in the cage and processing the shock.